 Are you ready to change your jewelry?
 Check out our tragus earrings collection

-Why shouldn’t I get a tragus piercing?
+Why shouldn’t I get a tragus?

 The shape of the tragus varies greatly from person to person.
 If your tragus is too thin, too small, or in a difficult location, it might not be possible to get this piercing.
 There are other options in the tragus area, like the anti-tragus, so talk to your piercer about other fun cartilage piercing options.

-Getting a tragus piercing requires vigilant aftercare practices.
+Getting a tragus requires vigilant aftercare practices.
 If you can’t commit to a cleaning schedule, this isn’t the piercing for you.

 The location of this cartilage piercing next to the bacteria-ridden ear canal makes it extra susceptible to infection and scarring.
-Beyond standard piercing aftercare practices, here are some aftercare tips unique to tragus piercing.
+Beyond standard piercing aftercare practices, here are some aftercare tips unique to tragus piercings.

 What's the best way to clean my tragus?